-The U.S.-Chile FTA:3 Since the U.S.-Chile FTA went into force on January 1, 2004, Chile has failed to meet the bulk of its obligations that were due under a series of transition period deadlines, all of which have passed.
+failed to meet the bulk of its obligations that were due under a series of transition period deadlines, all of which have passed.
 Each of the following obligations remains outstanding:

-- Adopt effective provisions on limitations of liability for ISPs and efficient notice and takedown measures (Article 17.11.23). - Provide for a right of communication to the public and non-interactive digital transmissions (Article 17.6.5). - Provide adequate protection to temporary copies (Articles 17.5.1 and 17.6.1). - Provide for legal remedies for rights management information (Article 17.7.6). - Provide for pre-established damages (statutory damages) in civil judicial proceedings (Article 17.11.9). - Provide for civil remedies, including seizures, actual damages, court costs and fees, destruction of devices and products (Article 17.11.12). - Provide for various border measures (Articles 17.11.17 through 17.11.21). - Provide for the protection of technological protection measures (TPMs) and enforce anti-circumvention provisions against circumvention, including preparatory acts (Required by FTA Articles 17.7.5.a and c, as well as the WIPO Internet Treaties).
+- Provide for the protection of TPMs and enforce anti-circumvention provisions against circumvention, including preparatory acts (Required by FTA Articles 17.7.5.a and c, as well as the WIPO Internet Treaties). - Adopt provisions to regulate the acquisition and management of software by government agencies to ensure legal software use by federal or central government agencies (Article 17.7.4) - Adopt effective provisions on limitations of liability for ISPs and efficient notice and takedown measures (Article 17.11.23). - Provide for a right of communication to the public and non-interactive digital transmissions (Article 17.6.5). - Provide adequate protection to temporary copies (Articles 17.5.1 and 17.6.1). - Provide for legal remedies for rights management information (Article 17.7.6). - Provide for pre-established damages (statutory damages) in civil judicial proceedings (Article 17.11.9). - Provide for civil remedies, including seizures, actual damages, court costs and fees, destruction of devices and products (Article 17.11.12). - Provide for various border measures (Articles 17.11.17 through 17.11.21).